Data migration

 An org merge tends to be a period of deep reflection and reevaluation of how you’ll leverage Salesforce to support the business’s growth going forward.

-Either way, parts of the legacy org often survive the process.
+The legacy org—the other original org—will be retired.
+However, parts of the legacy org often survive the process.
 Perhaps the legacy org had a better solution for a shared business process or solved an issue that the surviving org never encountered.
 That’s why you need to merge any data you want to keep from the legacy org into the surviving org.

-4 Reasons to Merge Salesforce Orgs
+4 reasons to merge Salesforce orgs

-1. Corporate Acquisition Org Merge
+1. Corporate acquisition

 A corporate acquisition is the most common reason for performing an org merge.
 When one company acquires another and they both use Salesforce as their CRM, they need to integrate their systems to fully integrate the company.